kcenon/thread_system/docs/FAQ.md

 - Performance issues
 - Debugging strategies

-Please refer to the [patterns documentation](patterns.md#troubleshooting-common-issues).
+Please refer to the [patterns documentation](PATTERNS.md#troubleshooting-common-issues).
+For operational metrics and alerting guidance, see [monitoring-performance.md](./MONITORING-PERFORMANCE.md).
+For tuning and benchmarks, see [performance.md](./PERFORMANCE.md).

 ## Build and Integration